MrPifo/DBD-Plus/README.md

 ## Updates

+### 1.6

+- Added Donation button so you can support my work.
+- Added Dstrike Timer (Runs for 60s after unhook)
+- Added Disclaimer notification for first login
+- Removed Autoskillchecker (not working)
+- Added action icon when survivor is hooked
+- Bugfixes

 ### 1.5

 This update adds a lot of new features.
 So it may happen that there are still some bugs to be expecting.
 If you have such bugs, then send me under 'Feedback' a comment and describe your bug as detailed as possible.